 Heat Pump Prices Review: Pros, Cons and Free Estimates

 Your total heat pump resource, including heat pump costs, advantages, disadvantages, and how to find an HVAC contractor.

 Navigation: An old favorite gains new life | Heat pump prices and heat pump estimates | Heat pump brands | Calculating heat pump costs | How a heat pump works | Heat pump advantages | Heat pump disadvantages | Heat pump efficiency | How to find an HVAC contractor for heat pump installation

-What has typically been considered the ugly stepchild of the heating family just decades ago, heat pumps have experienced a recent surge in popularity courtesy of technical advancements and plummeting heat pump prices.
+What has typically been considered the ugly stepchild of the heating family, heat pumps have experienced a recent surge in popularity thanks to many technical advancements and plummeting prices.

 When introduced in the 1970s, heat pumps were noisy, unreliable machines that garnered little more than passing curiosity from homeowners.

 Now, as heat pump estimates continue to drop, this alternative heating system is quiet, reliable, and usually less costly to heat a home than with other traditional options, such as gas, oil and electric furnaces.

 If your heating bills just keep rising, it might be time to invest in a heat pump.
-Heat pump costs may appear high due to the expensive initial investment, but in the long-term heat pumps usually lead to savings courtesy of some of the best energy efficiency of all heating and cooling options.
+Heat pump costs may appear high because of the expensive initial investment, but in the long-term heat pumps usually lead to savings courtesy of some of the best energy efficiency of all heating and cooling options.
 While you may think you're paying more for a heat pump, you will also likely recover your investment in energy savings far more quickly than with other heating methods.

 When entering the market for a heat pump, know that there are two general types of heat pumps available for you: air source heat pumps and geothermal heat pumps.

 Costs for an air source heat pump usually range from $1,500 to $7,500 for the purchase and installation.
 An air source heat pump pulls heat from the outside atmosphere and distribute it throughout the home.